greganderson/bigdata-hw3/README.md

 Instructions on how to run:

 Run:
-	spark-submit parse.py search_term
+	spark-submit parse.py &ltsearch_term&gt

-Where 'search_term' is the term you want to search on.
+Where &ltsearch_term&gt is the term you want to search on.

 Make sure that you have the directory of small_pages in the same working directory.
 If you want to use the cluster, use parse-big.py.
 That is set to